 - 1. A household that is applying for RGI assistance within the DSB's service area is required to complete a screening application. - 2.
 Designated sections of the screening application are designed to indicate if a household should be included in one of the Priority Categories. - 3.
 More specifically, applicants/tenants who indicate that they are a victim of family violence are immediately sent a Request for Special Priority package for completion. - 4.
 Completed screening applications are ranked by the current system based on their situation, income and assets. - 5.
+Eligibility for RGI subsidy is determined using Provincial eligibility requirements.

+Manitoulin-Sudbury District Services Board POLICY & PROCEDURES MANUAL

+Section: Social Housing Effective Date: October 1, 2020

+Revised Jan.15, 2021

+Topic: I.2.
+Tenant Policies Replaces: October 1, 2020

+Subject: 2.3.
+Centralized Waiting List

+and Tenant Selection

+Policy No. I 2.3 Page 5 of 11

-Eligibility for RGI subsidy is determined using Provincial eligibility requirements. - 6.
-An applicant shall be added to the central waiting list upon the DSB determining that the household is eligible - 7.
-The unit size will be determined by the size of the household according to occupancy standards, based on the largest size for which the household is eligible.
+- 6. An applicant shall be added to the central waiting list upon the DSB determining that the household is eligible - 7.
+The unit size will be determined by the size of the household according to occupancy standards, based on the largest size for which the household is eligible. - 8.
+Applicants will be asked to indicate which community they wish to live in, this will assist the DSB in determining housing needs across the entire jurisdiction.
+In addition, applicants will be asked in which DSB community they wish to reside, where Community Housing already exists.
+This will ensure all applicants have an opportunity to be housed if their initial preference was a community where no Community Housing exits. - 9.

-Manitoulin-Sudbury District Services Board POLICY & PROCEDURES MANUAL Section: Section: I. Social Housing Effective Date: October 1, 2020 Topic: I.2.
-Tenant Policies Replaces: March 1, 2017 Subject: 2.3.
-Centralized Waiting List and Tenant Selection Policy No. I 2.3 Page 5 of 9

-- 8. The community for which the household has indicated a preference shall be shown on the central waiting list, - 9.
 If a household does not indicate any preference for a community in which they want to live.
 The area will be based on the address on the application. - 10.
 A household's preference for a community in which they would like to live in can be amended if the applicant requests it. - 11.
 Once notice to vacate is received from a household, the offer process begins to minimize vacancy loss. - 12.
-At this time applicants meeting the criteria of the vacancy are required to submit a complete application package in order to update income and asset information to confirm their eligibility for the vacancy and verification is done to ensure that no rental arrears exist that deem their application ineligible. - 13.
+At this time applicants meeting the criteria of the vacancy are required to submit a complete application package to update income and asset information to confirm their eligibility for the vacancy and that their ranking on the Community Housing waiting list has not significantly changed based on actual verified income and assets.
+In addition, verification is done to ensure that no rental arrears exist that deem their application ineligible. - 13.
 It is preferable to contact applicants via telephone to expedite the offer process.
 Three attempts should be made to contact the applicant eligible for the offer.
 These attempts should be documented in the applicant file.
-If the applicant does not have a telephone, the alternate number can be used. - 14.
-If the application does not indicate a telephone number or alternate contact number, only then should the applicant's offer of accommodations be sent by mail.
-The applicant is given 5 days to reply to the offer.
-The mailing should include all forms required to be completed by the applicant in order to determine eligibility. - 15.
-Once an offer of accommodation is accepted by an applicant, the verification documents and unit type (RGI/Affordable/Market) will determine the rent payable.
-At this time the Service Request is updated to inform IAM Staff of the tenant and move-in dates.
-The amount of time given to complete the form is determined by the date of the offer, but must be within 2 weeks of the move-in date to allow processing. (note: Special
+If the applicant does not have a telephone, the alternate number can be used.

-Manitoulin-Sudbury District Services Board POLICY & PROCEDURES MANUAL Section: I. Social Housing Effective Date: October 1, 2020 Topic: I.2.
-Tenant Policies Replaces: March 1, 2017 Subject: 2.3.
-Centralized Waiting List and Tenant Selection Policy No. I 2.3 Page 6 of 9
+Manitoulin-Sudbury District Services Board POLICY & PROCEDURES MANUAL

+Section: I. Social Housing Effective Date: October 1, 2020

+Revised Jan.15, 2021

+Topic: I.2.
+Tenant Policies Replaces: October 1, 2020

+Subject: 2.3.
+Centralized Waiting List

+and Tenant Selection

+Policy No. I 2.3 Page 6 of 11